ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ## 3. Partner Management
 ### 3.1 License Key Manager
 MOSIP system can generate and validate a license Key
-#### 1. Generate License Key
+#### A. Generate License Key

-(a) Upon receiving a request to generate License Key with input parameters (TSP ID, Expiry Time)
+Upon receiving a request to generate License Key with input parameters (TSP ID, Expiry Time)

-(b) Fetch the length from the configurations
+1. Fetch the length from the configurations

-(c) Validate if the request contains the following input parameters
+1. Validate if the request contains the following input parameters

    * TSP ID - Mandatory
    * Expiry Time - Mandatory
    * If the mandatory input parameters are missing, throw the appropriate message.
 Refer "Messages" section.
    * License Key generated must be of length configured by ADMIN

-(d) Generate the License key
+3. Generate the License key

-(e) Map the License key to the TSP ID and Expiry time
+1. Map the License key to the TSP ID and Expiry time

-(f) Respond to the source with the License Key (String)
+1. Respond to the source with the License Key (String)

-(g) In case of Exceptions, system should trigger relevant error messages as specified below.
+1. In case of Exceptions, system should trigger relevant error messages as specified below.

-#### 2. Mapping Permissions to License Key
+#### B. Mapping Permissions to License Key

-(a) Upon receiving a request to map permissions to the License Key with input parameters (TSP ID, License Key, List of Permissions), the system maps the received permissions to the License Key
+Upon receiving a request to map permissions to the License Key with input parameters (TSP ID, License Key, List of Permissions), the system maps the received permissions to the License Key

-(b) Validates if the request contains the following input parameters
+1. Validates if the request contains the following input parameters
    * TSP ID - Mandatory
    * License Key - Mandatory
    * List of Permissions - Mandatory

-(c) If the mandatory input parameters are missing, throw the appropriate message
+2. If the mandatory input parameters are missing, throw the appropriate message

-(d) Respond to the source with appropriate message
+1. Respond to the source with appropriate message

-(e) In case of Exceptions, system triggers relevant error messages
+1. In case of Exceptions, system triggers relevant error messages

-#### 3. Fetch Permissions for a License Key
+#### C. Fetch Permissions for a License Key

-(a) Upon receiving a request to fetch permissions for a License Key with input parameters (TSP ID, License Key), the system validate if the License Key is Valid
+Upon receiving a request to fetch permissions for a License Key with input parameters (TSP ID, License Key), the system validate if the License Key is Valid

-(b) Validates if the request contains the following input parameters
+1. Validates if the request contains the following input parameters
    * TSP ID - mandatory
    * License key - Mandatory

-(c) If the mandatory input parameters are missing, throws the appropriate message.
+2. If the mandatory input parameters are missing, throws the appropriate message.

-(d) Validate the License key based on following logic
+1. Validate the License key based on following logic

    * License key received should be mapped to the TSP ID received in the request
    * License key should not be expired as per the expiry time mapped to the License Key

-(e) If the License key is invalid, throws error message
+4. If the License key is invalid, throws error message

-(f) In case of Exceptions, system triggers relevant error messages
+1. In case of Exceptions, system triggers relevant error messages

 ### <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|